beaker/docs/docs/concept/workspaces.md

 You may want to use workspaces to organize the work related to a particular paper submission, for example, or perhaps create a set of datasets to share among your colleagues.

 ## Creating a Workspace
-You can create and explore workspaces by clicking on the new “Workspaces” link in the top bar.
-Workspaces are scoped to users and organizations.
-You can set the permissions under the "Preferences" tab.
+You can create and explore workspaces by clicking on the “Workspaces” link in the top bar.
+Each workspace is owned by a single account, which may be a user or organization.

 1. Click on Workspaces in the top bar.
 1. Click the Create New Workspace button.
 This modal will appear:<br>